aws-samples/aws-serverless-using-aws-cdk/README.md

 Because this solusion is implemented in CDK, we can deploy these cloud resources using CDK CLI.
 Among the various languages supported, this solution used typescript.
 Because the types of **typescript** are very strict, with the help of auto-completion, typescrip offers a very nice combination with AWS CDK.

 ***Caution***: This solution contains not-free tier AWS services.
 So be careful about the possible costs.
-Fortunately, serverless services minimize cost if not used(Amazon SageMaker's Endpoint is not serverless).
+Fortunately, serverless services minimize cost if not used.

 ### **Prerequisites**